kongaskristjan/group-policy-annealing/README.md

 # Policy Annealing

 This repository implements an new class of a thermodynamics inspired algorithms for reinforcement learning, together with experiments demonstrating it's usability.
-Just as particles in nature generally prefer to occupy states/locations with lower total energy (there's more air particles down here compared to 100km away from earth), the algorithm enforces that action sequences that get high rewards have high total probabilities.
+Just as particles in nature generally prefer to occupy states/locations with lower total energy (there's more air particles down here compared to 100km away from earth), the algorithm proposed and implemented here enforces that action sequences that get high rewards have high total probabilities.
 Total probability is here defined as the product of probabilities of all actions taken: $p\_{total}=p_1 p_2 ... p_n$.

 As a quick demo, here's a neural network trained using the Policy Annealing algorithm to take a moonlander to a safe stop.
 For training, see [Usage/Lunar Lander](#lunar-lander).